Privacy Notices - Active Swindon Challenge Privacy Notice

 - How do we protect your information?

-We will do what we can to make sure we hold records about you (on paper and electronically) in a secure way, and we will only make them available to those who have a right to see them.
+We will do what we can to make sure we hold records about you (electronically) in a secure way, and we will only make them available to those who have a right to see them.

 Examples of our security include:

 - encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
 This is done with a secret code, or what is called a 'cypher'.
 The hidden information is said to then be 'encrypted'.

 - pseudonymisation, meaning that we will use a different name so we can hide parts of your personal information from view.
 This means that someone outside of the Council could work on your information for us without ever knowing it was yours.